Data-Driven Invariant Learning for Probabilistic Programs: Problem Statement

-The first inequality says that $I$ is a sub-invariant: on states that satisfy $G$, the expected value of $I$ lower bounds the expected value of itself after running one loop iteration from initial state, and on states that violate $G$, the value of $I$ lower bounds the value of $\post$.
-Any sub-invariant lower-bounds the weakest pre-expectation of the loop, i.e., $I \leq \weakp(\While{G}{P}, E)$~\citep{DBLP:phd/dnb/Kaminski19}.
-Together with the second inequality $\pre \leq I$, the existence of a sub-invariant $I$ ensures that $\pre$ lower-bounds the weakest pre-expectation. \end{enumerate} Note that an exact invariant is a sub-invariant, so one indirect way to solve the second problem is to solve the first problem, and then check $\pre \leq I$.
+The first inequality~\cref{eq:subinvreq} says that $I$ is a sub-invariant: on states that satisfy $G$, the value of $I$ lower bounds the expected value of itself after running one loop iteration from initial state, and on states that violate $G$, the value of $I$ lower bounds the value of $\post$.
+The second inequality~\cref{eq:preI} says that $I$ is lower-bounded by the given expectation $\pre$. \end{enumerate}

+Note that an exact invariant is a sub-invariant, so one indirect way to solve the second problem is to solve the first problem, and then check $\pre \leq I$.
 However, we aim to find a more direct approach to solve the second problem because often exact invariants can be complicated and hard to find, while sub-invariants can be simpler and easier to find.